tudasc/scorep-xray/src/tools/libwrap_init/README.md

     $ make show-summary

 This command displays how the wrapper is currently configured.
-Use this information to e.g. redo the wrapper, or update the wrapper files via `--update` if e.g. there is new Score-P version.
+Use this information to, e.g., redo the wrapper, or update the wrapper files via `--update` if, e.g., there is new Score-P version.

 FAQ
 ===